UtahRETC/IntroProgrammingPythonPart1/README.md

-# Introduction to programming with Python
+# Introduction to Programming with Python